 7:30 PM | NETWORKING & CATERED RECEPTION

-- As real estate is an illiquid asset class in which the primary method of valuation is burdened price smoothing and appraisal estimation errors, how can the industry utilize AI, machine learning and big data to amplify the valuation industry (e.g. hedonic pricing models, which can be updated in real-time, that produce better distributions-to-fit , orr-squares)?
+- Commercial real estate is a relatively illiquid asset class; how can the industry utilize AI, machine learning and big data to amplify the valuation industry (e.g. hedonic pricing models, which can be updated in real-time, that produce better distributions-to-fit, r-squares)?

 - How can investors synthesize millions of data-points ranging from non-traditional data-sources (e.g. mobile phone signal patterns and Yelp reviews) and traditional data-sources (e.g. area’s crime rate and median household income) with PropTech applications in order to find the next neighborhood “hot-spot” worthy of investment?